juju/docs/src/en/charms-storage-k8s.md

 ```

 !!!
 Important:
-    When creating a pool with the 'no-provisioner' type, Juju will prefix the
+    When creating a pool, Juju will prefix the current model's name to the
-    current model's name to the stated storage class name.
-In the above
+    stated storage class name.
+In the above example, assuming a model name of
-    example, assuming a model name of 'k8s-model', the final storage class name
+    'k8s-model', the final storage class name associated with the pool becomes
-    associated with the pool becomes 'k8s-model-juju-operator-storage'.
-It is
+    'k8s-model-juju-operator-storage'.
+It is this name that you must use when
-    this name that you must use when defining a static volume (YAML file).
+    defining a static volume (YAML file).

 #### Creating charm storage pools